-- dense industrial sites with a lot of IoT sensors and controllers; and
+- Dense industrial sites with many IoT sensors and controllers.

-- IoT applications used for public safety and transportation.
+- IoT applications for public safety and transportation.

-While Wi-Fi -- particularly, Wi-Fi 6 -- can also provide high device and per-user capacity, it has limitations that 5G doesn't have, so 5G is the strongest option for companies that have to support extremely large gatherings of people or devices.
+While Wi-Fi -- particularly, Wi-Fi 6 -- can provide high device and per-user capacity, it has limitations that 5G doesn't have.
+5G is the strongest option for companies that have to support large gatherings of people or devices.

 5G's high capacity is a bit more complicated than it looks on the surface, however.
-The largest application of mobile networks is connecting smartphones; yet, current smartphones and their business use cases are unlikely to justify deploying the higher capacity that comes with 5G for some period of time.
-Even watching videos doesn't require 5G, and most businesses use smartphones to access their core applications, not view videos.
+The largest application of mobile networks is connecting smartphones.
+Yet, current smartphones and their business use cases won't justify deploying 5G's higher capacity for some time.
+Even watching videos doesn't require 5G.
+Most businesses use smartphones to access their core applications, not view videos.

-5G's higher capacity could be a plus for companies that need reliable broadband to remote locations or to support a home office or ad hoc meetings.
+5G's higher capacity could help companies that need reliable broadband to remote locations or to support a home office or ad hoc meetings.
 A 5G dongle, a 5G-equipped Wi-Fi hub or even a smartphone that acts as a Wi-Fi hotspot can provide more sharable bandwidth than 4G, sometimes even more than available wireline broadband in remote locations.
 5G can fully connect businesses everywhere and at all times.

 First and foremost, mobile networks are about mobility.
 Wi-Fi can support high-capacity connections and many users.
 But, even with the proper technology selection and network design, Wi-Fi doesn't have the most effective built-in mobility support that successfully transfers sessions from one access point to another, though several technology groups are working to improve that capability through add-on elements.

-A large facility that requires multiple Wi-Fi hubs might also need to add 5G coverage for mobile endpoints, whether they are autonomous vehicles or people walking around.
-Some facilities might even need to track individual products or containers, and the movement of things from one Wi-Fi hub coverage area to another can break sessions in progress.
+A large facility that requires multiple Wi-Fi hubs might also need to add 5G coverage for mobile endpoints, such as autonomous vehicles or people walking around.
+Some facilities might need to track individual products or containers, and the movement of things from one Wi-Fi hub coverage area to another can break sessions in progress.
 5G's built-in and standardized mobility management features can sustain those sessions.

-The transportation industry will find 5G can track vehicles and their contents worldwide, enabling companies to track where things are at all times, for example.
-5G is a perfect fit in situations where goods require special handling -- like constant refrigeration and regular in-transit inspection -- because it supports the status reporting of target assets and helps inspectors or maintenance personnel find them.
+The transportation industry can use 5G to track vehicles and their contents worldwide, enabling companies to track where things are at all times, for example.
+5G is a perfect fit in situations where goods require special handling, like constant refrigeration and regular in-transit inspection, because it supports the status reporting of target assets and helps inspectors or maintenance personnel find them.

-While fully public 5G services will dominate the industry, network slicing gives companies what is essentially a private mobile network -- a kind of universal VPN -- unless enterprises decide to build their own 5G private network.
+While public 5G services may dominate the industry, network slicing gives companies what is essentially a private mobile network -- a kind of universal VPN -- unless enterprises build their own private 5G network.
 For enterprises worried about IoT network attacks, 5G can ensure the enterprise is the only source of access.